DeanT-04/Day-1-of-learning-python/README.md

 - Array's
 - def (defining a variable)
 - if statement (true or false)
-- while statement (runs until not true or false)
+- while statement (runs while true or false)